-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS To be held June 16, 2023
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS

+To be held June 14, 2024

-The Annual Meeting of Stockholders (the "Annual Meeting") of Selecta Biosciences, Inc., a Delaware corporation (the "Company"), will be held at 10:00 a.m., Eastern Time, on Friday, June 16, 2023, by virtual meeting online at www.virtualshareholdermeeting.com/SELB2023, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of Cartesian Therapeutics, Inc., a Delaware corporation (the "Company"), will be held at 10:00 a.m., Eastern Time, on Friday, June 14, 2024, by virtual meeting online at www.virtualshareholdermeeting.com/RNAC2024, for the following purposes:

-- 1. To elect Scott D. Myers, Timothy A. Springer, Ph.D. and Patrick Zenner as Class I Directors to serve until the 2026 Annual Meeting of Stockholders, and until their respective successors shall have been duly elected and qualified; - 2.
+- 1. To elect Carrie S. Cox and Murat Kalayoglu, M.D., Ph.D. as Class II Directors to serve until the 2027 Annual Meeting of Stockholders, and until their respective successors shall have been duly elected and qualified; - 2.
 To approve, on a non-binding and advisory basis, a resolution approving the compensation of our named executive officers, as described in the accompanying proxy statement under "Executive and Director Compensation"; - 3.
-To approve an amendment to our Restated Certificate of Incorporation, as amended, to change the vote required for stockholders to approve an amendment to our Amended and Restated Bylaws from two-thirds to a majority of the outstanding shares of capital stock of the Company entitled to vote thereon: - 4.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 5.
+To approve the Cartesian Therapeutics, Inc. Amended and Restated 2016 Incentive Award Plan, which is an amendment and restatement of the Selecta Biosciences, Inc. 2016 Incentive Award Plan; - 4.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any continuation, postponement, or adjournment of the Annual Meeting.

-Holders of record of our common stock as of the close of business on April 17, 2023 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
-A complete list of these stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the meeting by sending an email to StockholderRequests@selectabio.com, stating the purpose of the request and providing proof of ownership of our stock.
+Holders of record of our common stock as of the close of business on April 18, 2024 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment of the Annual Meeting.
+A complete list of these stockholders will be open to the examination of any stockholder for a period of ten days prior to the Annual Meeting for a purpose germane to the meeting by sending an email to StockholderRequests@cartesiantx.com, stating the purpose of the request and providing proof of ownership of our common stock.
 The Annual Meeting may be continued or adjourned from time to time without notice other than by announcement at the Annual Meeting.